Armando Trindade

 Armando Trindade (born 25 October 1927 in Karachi, British India (now Pakistan)) studied at St Patrick's High School, Karachi.
-He received his religious training at the Papal Seminary, Kandy, Sri Lanka and was ordained a priest on 6 May 1950.
+He received his religious training at the Papal Seminary, Kandy, Sri Lanka, and was ordained a priest on 6 May 1950.

 He undertook graduate studies at Oxford University in England, and then attended Stanford University in the United States for his doctoral degree.

 Until 1962 he was principal of the St Lawrence's Boys High School in Karachi.
 He went on to become principal of St Paul's English High School where he remained until 1973.
-He also edited Christian Voice, Karachi the archdiocesan weekly.
+He also edited Christian Voice the archdiocesan weekly.